The Soul-making School

 So, how is a map also a spiral?
 CG Jung’s words here might help you understand this paradox: “The spiral in psychology means that when you make a spiral you always come over the same point where you have been before, but never really the same, it is above or below, inside, outside, so it means growth."

-Marion called this paradoxical way of growing as the feminine way (whatever your gender is).
+Marion called this paradoxical way of growing as the way of the feminine principle.
 She wrote:

 “Linearity does not come naturally to me.
 It kills my imagination.
 Nothing happens.
 No bell rings.
 No moment of here and now.
 No moment that says yes.
 Without these, I am not alive.
 I prefer the pleasure of the journey through the spiral.
 Relax.
 Enjoy the spiral.
 If you miss something on the first round, don't worry.
 You might pick it up on the second—or third—or ninth.
 It doesn't matter.
 Relax.
 Timing is everything.
 If the bell does ring, it will resonate through all the rungs of your spiral.
 If it doesn't ring, it is the wrong spiral— or the wrong time— or there is no bell.”